GodKnowss/GodKnowss.github.io/_pages/about.md

 <!-- # Welcome to My Website! -->

 ## About me
-Hi, I am currently a graduate student at Purdue University.
-I am interested in communication systems, digital design, control systems, information theory, and other related areas such as stochastic processes, signal processing, and coding theory. <br> Prior to this, I earned my degree in Electrical Engineering from the University of Florida, where I graduated with the highest honors.
+Greetings, I am currently a graduate student at Purdue University with research interests in communication systems, digital design, control systems, information theory, and other related areas such as stochastic processes, signal processing, and coding theory. <br> Prior to this, I earned my B.S. in Electrical Engineering from the University of Florida, where I graduated with the highest honors.

 ---
 ### Recent Work